David Dillon (businessman)

-David B. Dillon (born March 30, 1951) was the chief executive officer (CEO) of Kroger in Cincinnati, Ohio.
+David B. Dillon (born March 30, 1951) is an American businessman and former chief executive officer (CEO) of Kroger in Cincinnati, Ohio.

 Early life

 Born in 1951 in Hutchinson, Kansas, Dillon graduated from Hutchinson High School in 1969.
 Dillon is an Eagle Scout and was a senior patrol leader in Boy Scout Troop 301, of which his father was Scoutmaster.

 J.S.
 Dillon, Dillon's great-grandfather, a Presbyterian pastor, started a self-service grocery store in Sterling, Kansas.
 His sons, including David's grandfather, continued growing the enterprise into a chain of stores.
 David's father, Paul, along with two cousins, guided the corporation in the next generation when Dillon Stores became a public corporation.
 It was headquartered in Hutchinson, 20 miles from Sterling.

 Education

 Dillon attended the University of Kansas, where he was student body president and initiated into Sigma Chi.
 Dillon also attended Southern Methodist University in Dallas, Texas.